Terry Gilliam: 1969–1974: Monty Python's Flying Circus

 A character of limited intelligence and vocabulary, Gumby (played by Gilliam) flower arranging at the 2014 reunion.
 The Gumbys were part of the Pythons' satire on 1970s television condescendingly encouraging more involvement from the "man in the street".

 He also appeared in several sketches, though he rarely had main roles and did considerably less acting in the sketches.
 Gilliam did, however, have some notable sketch roles, such as Cardinal Fang of the Spanish Inquisition; the bespectacled commenter who said, "I can't add anything to that!" in the sketch "Election Night Special"; Kevin Garibaldi, the brat on the couch shouting "I want more beans!" in the sketch "Most Awful Family in Britain 1974" (episode 45); the Screaming Queen in a cape and mask in "The Visitors"; and Percy Bysshe Shelley in "Ant Poetry Reading".
 More frequently, he played parts that no one else wanted to play, generally because they required a lot of makeup or uncomfortable costumes, such as a recurring knight in armour who ended sketches by walking on and hitting one of the other characters over the head with a plucked chicken.
 He also designed the covers of most of the Monty Python albums, including Another Monty Python Record, The Monty Python Matching Tie and Handkerchief, Monty Python Live at Drury Lane, and all of their later film soundtrack albums.

+Reacting to a 2018 commentary of the controller of BBC comedy commissioning Shane Allen reflecting about the Monty Python troupe by saying "If you're going to assemble a team now it's not going to be six Oxbridge white blokes.
+It's going to be a diverse range of people who reflect the modern world", Gilliam told during a press conference at the Karlovy Vary festival that the statement "made [him] cry: the idea that no longer six white Oxbridge men can make a comedy show.
+Now we need one of this, one of that, everybody represented...
+This is bullshit.
+I no longer want to be a white male, I don't want to be blamed for everything wrong in the world: I tell the world now I'm a black lesbian...
+My name is Loretta and I'm a BLT, a black lesbian in transition.", the name "Loretta" referencing a character played by Eric Idle in Monty Python's Life of Brian.